ogdenpm/intel80tools/Doc/Tools.md

  Example pre-build event:
  CALL $(SolutionDir)scripts\version.cmd "Generated" "Generated\version.h"

+ Note if the OUT_FILE ends in .cs an C# version information file is created otherwise a C/C++ header file is generated.
 ```

 ------

 ```
-Updated by Mark Ogden 18-Sep-2020
+Updated by Mark Ogden 20-Sep-2020
 ```